AlibabaCloudDocs/oss/intl.en-US/Quick Start/Get started with OSS.md

 ## Use the OSS console

 You can create a bucket and upload objects to the bucket in the OSS console.
 After you upload objects to a bucket, you can download the objects to local disks or generate signed URLs for the objects to share the objects with third parties for download or preview.
-For more information, see [t2013568.md\#]().
+For more information, see [Operations in the OSS console](/intl.en-US/Quick Start/OSS console/Operations in the OSS console.md).

 ## Use ossbrowser